tweag/ormolu/DESIGN.md

 ### Hindent

 [Hindent][hindent] uses [`haskell-src-exts`][haskell-src-exts] for parsing
-like all older projects. `haskell-src-exts` does not use parser of GHC itself, and is a source of endless parsing bugs. `Hindent` is affected by these upstream issues as well as Stylish Haskell and Haskell formatter (see below).
+like all older projects. `haskell-src-exts` does not use the parser of GHC itself, and is a source of endless parsing bugs. `Hindent` is affected by these upstream issues as well as Stylish Haskell and Haskell formatter (see below).
 This already makes all these projects unusable with some valid